-&lt;sup>26Further, Miralles (2008) applies the arguments developed in this paper to show that a variant of the Boston mechanism that breaks ties at schools independently has a similar ex ante welfare property as the CADA.
+$^{34}$ Further, Antonio Miralles (2008) applies the arguments developed in this paper to show that a variant of the Boston mechanism that breaks ties at schools independently has a similar ex ante welfare property as the CADA.

-By contrast, CADA is strategy-proof with respect to ordinal preferences.
+By contrast, CADA is ordinally strategy-proof.
 While CADA involves strategic plays, its scope is limited to targeting, and its influence is kept within a priority class.
-In fact, targeting involves a relatively simple and straightforward strategic decision.
+Although it is difficult to conceptualize, and measure in a principled way, the simplicity of strategic decision making involved in a mechanism, one sensible approach - a long-held one since Hurwicz (see Kenneth J. Arrow, 2009) - is to use the dimensionality of the message space as a measure of informational burden facing the participants of a mechanism.
+In this regard, targeting involves a relatively simple and straightforward strategic decision.
 We thus believe that the scope for miscoordination is limited in CADA.
 Further, we provide a dynamic implementation of targeting game that facilitates strategic coordination of the students.
-While targeting requires strategic play, the CADA limits the harm from strategic mistakes.
+While targeting requires strategic play, CADA limits the harm from strategic mistakes.
 For instance, suppose a student targets her favorite school while she enjoys a neighborhood priority at her second-best school.
 In case she fails to get in her favorite school, she does not lose high priority at the second-best school unlike the Boston mechanism.
 Such a student may even benefit from her naive behavior under CADA if her neighborhood school is not oversubscribed by neighborhood students.